Bill Carlson. The Man. The Myth. The Legend.

 That title might seem extreme, but as someone who has been part of the quirky life of one California resident who answers to Billy Carlson, it about sums him up.
 In fact I stole those words from Bill’s good friend, Peter Nerothin.
 Anyone who knows Bill personally quickly smiles at the fact that he uses the top 10 “70s terms like nobody’s business.”
 It’s pretty groovy!

-“My name is Bill Carlson.
-Triathlete, and Physical Therapist.
-I also happen to be diabetic.”
+“My name is Bill Carlson—triathlete, and physical therapist.
+I also happen to be a person with diabetes.”
 Pause.
 “Today.”
-A quote from Bill that really embodies what he thinks – in my opinion – of this whole thing called Type 1 diabetes.
+A quote from Bill that really embodies what he thinks—in my opinion—of this whole thing called type 1 diabetes.
 Embracing a proper diet and a whole lot of exercise to manage his diabetes, Bill lives his life with an attitude that while he has diabetes today, in his heart he holds a belief that one day it will not be part of his life.
 He takes care of it as if “today” is the day to do it.

-In 1983 Bill took on this endurance test – a 2.4 mile swim, a 112 mile bike and finished up with a 26.2 marathon.
-So rare was his story that it caught they eye of ABC Wide World of Sports.
-Bill can be seen in a Youtube video on that amazing day as he became the first person with Type 1 diabetes ever to finish an IRONMAN all while you listen to the famous voice of Al Michaels doing the interview.
+In 1983 Bill took on this endurance test—a 2.4 mile swim, a 112 mile bike and finished up with a 26.2 marathon.
+So rare was his story that it caught the eye of ABC Wide World of Sports.
+Bill can be seen in a Youtube video on that amazing day as he became the first person with type 1 diabetes ever to finish an IRONMAN all while you listen to the famous voice of Al Michaels doing the interview.

 All of us at Riding On Insulin will be following along all day waiting for their friend and teammate to cross that IRONMAN finish line wearing Bib #398.
 We’ll be thinking of him as he thinks about his son’s diagnosis of T1D in 2007.
 And we’ll be thinking of him as he thinks of his wife, Suzanne, who battles Hodgkins Lymphoma back home.